blockprotocol/blockprotocol/packages/block-template/README.md

 1. Write a React component starting in `app.tsx`.
 To test it during development:

-    - edit `package.json` → `examples` to give your component some props to test with
+    - edit `package.json` → `blockprotocol` → `examples` to give your component some props to test with. .
+This will also be included as example data in the generated `block-metadata.json`

     - run the dev server with `yarn dev`